niHonkage/DocsLearning/en/guides/monitoring/integrate-external-ops-tools/README.md

 * #### Prototyping Phase

 In the prototyping phase, LLM applications typically involve rapid experimentation with prompt testing, model selection, RAG (Retrieval-Augmented Generation) strategies, and other parameter combinations.
 Quickly understanding the model's execution performance is crucial in this stage.
-Integrating Langfuse allows tracking of every step of Dify application execution, providing clear visibility and debugging information, enabling developers to quickly pinpoint issues and reduce debugging time.
+Integrating Langfuse allows tracking of every step of Fusionworks application execution, providing clear visibility and debugging information, enabling developers to quickly pinpoint issues and reduce debugging time.

 * **Testing Phase**